Then and Now: From Mules to Drones

 Now: Texas’ First New Reservoir in 30 years

-At the heart of the $1.6 billion project is a 236-MGD raw water pump station, pictured, with a footprint the size of a football field.
+At the heart of the system is a 236-MGD raw water pump station with a footprint the size of a football field.
 This system is the first in Texas to combine low-flow reservoir releases within the pump station facility to meet all downstream environmental requirements, reducing capital and operations and maintenance costs.
 Freese and Nichols also designed the 2-mile-long, 90-foot-tall earthen dam; a treated water pump station; 210-MG terminal storage reservoir; and transmission pipelines.